lclevy/canon_cr3/readme.md

 ### CMP1 ###

-Thanks for Alexey Danilchenko for his contributions (bytes 10 to 36):
+Thanks to Alexey Danilchenko for his contributions (bytes 10 to 36):

 "In terms of CRX decoder this CMP1 is essentially image header for encoded image (exists for each image track).
 Decoder uses CMP1 data to decode image track."